art-hack/Self-Driving-AI/README.md

 ***

 ### Instructions to run1
-Install all the required packages, beforehand
+Install all the required packages beforehand, then you will be able to execute all the functionalities.

 To run the car driving code
 ```